Here are some helpful resources, books, links and consultants to supplement the wisdom we have imparted.

-EducationUSA, from the US Department of State.
-Much more straightforward in our opinion than the tortuous US Department of Education site, but click on the above if you're a glutton for punishment. www.educationusa.state.gov
+EducationUSA, from the US Department of State: www.educationusa.state.gov (much more straightforward in our opinion than the obtuse site for the US Department of Education, but click on the latter if you're a glutton for punishment.
+Here is a better option: www.educationusa.info/

 US - UK Fulbright Commission: US Educational Advisory Service, www.fulbright.org/study-in-the-usa; tel 0207 498 4010.